melaniebrgr/learning-computer-science/05-system-design/10-studocu-ai/01-studocu-ai-design.md

 ### State management

+TODO: rephrase this section, react query uses Context, server state implies SSR to some, React caching API.
+Will need replacements if they need to ne migrated.

 For an overview of the current state management, see [Gitbook](https://app.gitbook.com/o/-LnXMuXaeacEDOswz_RF/s/dkxc3Hh6t5cJHN8AaC0x/architecture/application-state-management).

-- react-query and Context - Server state management
+- react-query - Server state management
 - syncedstore - "Sync state", the shared state with Yjs management at the moment.
 There is `useYjsStatusObserver` hook that I'm not sure is necessary (replacable with SyncedStore hooks)
 - Local state - Ad hoc.
-- Zustand - newly instroduced for Chat message state management
+- Zustand - newly instroduced for Chat message state management, but look into it for replacing Sources Context usage at the root.
+TODO More details from akos

 The vision was for all data to pass to be managed in sync state, but the vision was not realised in favour of expendience ("we have PHP developers") and a Laravel API was spun up to handle project CRUD.
 Data locality and uncertainty about where state should be stored (server or sync state) became a reocurring question.